labeattie/lucasbeattiedotcom/_posts/2026-04-07-working-stress-concrete-rebar-service-stress-derivation.md

 $$c=\frac{\sqrt{A_s^2E_s^2+2E_cbA_sE_sd}}{E_cb}-\frac{A_sE_s}{E_cb}$$

 Ok here's about where I expected to flounder.
 How do we get from here to those nice compact k and j equations?
-I don't know who came up with the idea to use the modular ratio ($$n$$) in these, or if theres a more intuitive way to think about it that makes it obvious, but I know we need to move toward getting things in terms of $$n$$, so let's move toward $$E_s / E_c$$ where possible
+I don't know who came up with the idea to use the modular ratio ($$n$$) in these, or if there's a more intuitive way to think about it that makes it obvious, but I know we need to move toward getting things in terms of $$n$$, so let's move toward $$E_s / E_c$$ where possible

 $$c=\sqrt{\frac{A_s^2E_s^2}{E_c^2b^2}+\frac{2E_cbA_sE_sd}{E_c^2b^2}}-\frac{A_sE_s}{E_cb}$$